Skip to main content

 Mutations

-There are two types of mutations you can perform on ComposeDB data: creating and updating records.
+There are three types of mutations you can perform on ComposeDB data: creating, and updating records, or change wether the records is indexed or not.

 Creating records